 Herbs For Wounds

 I’m disaster-prone.
-If you’ve ever heard the joke “gravity is really strong there”, well, gravity is really strong for me everywhere.
-Ever since I was a kid I’ve been falling, bumping into things, hitting my arms things, dropping things on my feet, and generally bumbling through my life, and growing up on a farm did me no favors.
+If you’ve ever heard the joke “careful, gravity is really strong here”, well, gravity is really strong for me everywhere.
+Ever since I was a kid I’ve been falling, bumping into things, dropping things on my feet, and generally bumbling through my life — and growing up on a farm did me no favors.
 As I got older I did a lot more ab and back exercises, I went for more runs, and did other balance exercises to correct whatever literal imbalance was present throughout my body, but unfortunately I’m still a bit of a klutz.
 A downhill walk on a gravel road?
 I’m going down.
 My phone slips out of my hand?
 It’s nailing the top of my barefoot.
 I’m wearing socks and walking down a staircase?
-Bad news, I’m bruised.
+Bad news: I’m bruised.
 Woe am I to be cursed with such thin skin and low proprioception!

-Today we’re going to talk about my top three herbs for wounds, then we’re going to get into three more that are very strong, but toxic.
+Today we’re going to talk about my top three herbs for wounds, then we’re going to get into three more that are very strong, but regarded as toxic.
 My top three herbs for wounds are calendula, yarrow, and St. John’s wort — we refer to these herbs as “vulneraries”.
-These have been my specialist team in resolving bruises, scrapes, acne, etc. efficiently, and leaving me healthier than I was before.
-The last three we’ll cover are arnica, chaparral, and comfrey; not to be taken internally, but always to be employed when necessary.
+These have been my specialist team in resolving bruises, scrapes, acne, etc., efficiently and leaving me healthier than I was before.
+The last three we’ll cover are arnica, chaparral, and comfrey; not to be taken internally, but sill wonderful healers to be employed when necessary.
 At the end I’ll throw in a couple of my favorite antibacterials, antivirals, and antifungals to mix with your vulnerary of choice for even better healing, but I’d love to dive right in to these beauties!
-However, before we dive deep, we need to make a quick disclaimer: if you ever have a deep wound that’s bleeding profusely, go the hospital!
+However, before we dive deep, we need to make a quick disclaimer: if you have a deep wound that’s bleeding profusely, go the hospital!
 Obviously!
 You might need stitches, friend.
 Remember: herbs are powerful allies, not magic bullets.

 Sound the bells for this beauty!
 She’s been used since antiquity for wound healing.
 You’ve probably heard of her by her other name: pot marigold.
 Yes, this common garden plant is an astounding healer!

 We’re starting off strong with Calendula officinalis, or calendula.
-John Heinermann once wrote “Where there is calendula, there is no need of a surgeon”, and what a fitting description for such a healer.
+John Heinermann once wrote “where there is calendula, there is no need of a surgeon”; such a fitting description for this healer.
 An herbalist reading this post would probably wonder why I’m not saving the best for last, but I must confess if I didn’t write about calendula first I’d just be thinking about it the entire time.
 The color perfectly fits the action: it looks like fire, and it energetically cauterizes wounds.
 A quote from Dr. William J. Clary, of Monroeville, Ohio, found in The King’s Dispensary, summarizes the importance of calendula as such: "As a local remedy after surgical operations, it has no equal in Materia Medica.
 Its forte is its influence on lacerated wounds, without regard to the general health of the patient or the weather…It has been tested by several practitioners, and by one, is used after every surgical operation with the happiest effect.
 You need not fear to use it in wounds, and I would not be without it for a hundred times its cost” (Felter & Lloyd, 1898).
+I couldn’t have said it better!
+No one should be without a salve of calendula in their medicine cabinet.
 Calendula has been used in the treatment of tetanus, gangrene, herpes zoster, shingles, chicken pox, measles, HPV, and more.

 What makes calendula such a rich, healing herb?
 A lot actually: flavonoids, polysaccharides, vitamin C, tocopherols, carotenoids, beta-carotene, and more.
 Each of these chemical constituents plays a big role our bodies’ intricate healing cascades.
 Flavonoids are excellent sources of antioxidants, among many other things.
 Polysaccharides help modulate our immune systems in case of an infection (calendula is a great antibacterial, antifungal, and antimicrobial).
-Vitamin C is a well-known remedy for beating illness and healing the body, and “tocopherols” is just a fancy name for vitamin E. Beta-carotene and carotenoids are used by our bodies to make vitamin A, one of the most important vitamins in healing — it’s hard to undersell just how important vitamin A is for every step healing surface and internal wounds.
-Suffice to say, calendula is kinda a big deal.
+Vitamin C is a well-known remedy for beating illness and healing the body, and “tocopherols” is just a fancy name for vitamin E, a wonderful healer for the skin.
+Beta-carotene and carotenoids are used by our bodies to make vitamin A, one of the most important vitamins in healing.
+It’s hard to undersell just how important vitamin A is for every step healing surface and internal wounds, so it makes sense that calendula would be storing it up.
+All of these constituents work together to provide healing to various tissues across our body.
+It’s wild to think that calendula was being used as a healer long before we knew about its chemical constituents, but now that we do, it confirms what tradition already established!

-This beauty can be used as a wash for any wound anywhere, as a tea taken internally, topically as a salve, and you can even eat the flowers in a nice summer salad if you’d like!
-The uses for this herb go as far as your imagination: eye infections, muscle aches, vaginal irritation, cuts, scrapes, intestinal infections, it can treat a cold, ulcerative colitis, gastric ulcers, eczema, radiation-induced dermatitis, sprains, strains, stings, everything already mentioned above, and so much more.
-Calendula flowers can seriously relieve and can even completely heal so many ailments.
+This beauty can be used as a wash for any wound anywhere, as a tea taken internally, topically as a salve, as a tea bath, and you can even eat the flowers in a nice summer salad if you’d like!
+The uses for this herb go as far as your imagination: eye infections, muscle aches, vaginal irritation, cuts, scrapes, intestinal infections, it can be used against a cold, ulcerative colitis, gastric ulcers, eczema, radiation-induced dermatitis, sprains, strains, stings, and so much more.
+Calendula flowers can seriously relieve and can even heal so many ailments.
 No wonder there’s no need for a surgeon with calendula!
 Honestly I could write a book about calendula and love every minute of writing it.
 This herb is such a powerful, but gentle healer.

 We’ve already established that calendula can be used for anything, but if I had to make a tea with it, I think it would be so beautiful for a mama after giving birth, or a marathoner after their big race.
 They could drink a cup or two of this after they’ve calmed down and switched into healing mode for a boost of healing power!
 Calendula would mix beautifully with the other vulneraries included here for a healing tea.
-Say we’re formulating for the mama and the marathoner: ceteris paribus, my tea would be calendula flowers, oat straw, yarrow, marshmallow root, some cinnamon, and raspberry leaf for the mama, but hawthorn leaves & flowers for the runner.
+Say we’re formulating for the mama and the marathoner: ceteris paribus, my tea would be calendula flowers, nettle, marshmallow root, some cinnamon, and finally raspberry leaf for the mama / hawthorn leaves & flowers for the runner.
 That would be a super nutritive-rich, healing tea for both!

-Achillea millefolium, named so because of it’s healing power.
 Is the genus ringing any bells?
-“Achillea” is a nod to achilles, who used yarrow to staunch the bleeding of roman soldiers during the Trojan War.
+“Achillea” is a nod to Achilles, the invincible man of legend.
+Yarrow was said to have been used to staunch the bleeding of roman soldiers during the Trojan War.

 Yarrow contains a wide variety of minerals, many of which act as important co-factors for the body during healing.
 It also includes our precious flavonoids, some salicylic acid, tannins, sterols, fatty acids, volatile oils, and more.
 Salicylic acid is a fun chemical because we actually know it: it’s used in aspirin.
 Aspirin contains acetylsalicylic acid, a chemically modified form of salicylic acid, so if we consider salicylic acid in that context we can better understand how powerfully anti-inflammatory it is.
 However, in a herbal preparation, salicylic acid is balanced by other phytochemicals and often has none of the side effects of over-the-counter pharmaceuticals, while being just as effective over time.
 Tannins are wonderful molecules that tighten and tone our tissues.
 This isn’t to say yarrow will make your skin tighter or drier necessarily, but it will help pull tired or lax tissues back together, and with all of the incredible minerals yarrow tends to have, it will make those tissues function like a well-oiled machine!
 Even if tannins were to make you drier, yarrow has sterols promote collagen production and improve healing and skin elasticity.
 The fatty acids will also help with wound repair and overall cellular regeneration, since every cell wall in our body contains fatty acids.
 The volatile oils are hard to get in a tea (oil is hydrophobic), but in a tincture (a concentrated alcohol preparation) they come out great and provide stimulating and healing actions to the nervous system, GI, immune system, and every surface they touch.